magento/devdocs/guides/v2.3/extension-dev-guide/webapi/attributes.md

 ### Adding Customer EAV attribute for backend only {#customer-eav-attribute}

-Customer EAV attributes, are created using a [data patches]({{ page.baseurl }}/extension-dev-guide/declarative-schema/data-patches.html).
+Customer EAV attributes are created using a [data patches]({{ page.baseurl }}/extension-dev-guide/declarative-schema/data-patches.html).

 {: .bs-callout .bs-callout-warning }
 Both the `save()` and `getResource()` methods for `Magento\Framework\Model\AbstractModel` have been marked as `@deprecated` since 2.1 and should no longer be used.